sijunhe/sijunhe.github.io/_posts/2017-10-12-reading-the-effective-engineer.markdown

 ---
 layout: article
 title: "The Effective Engineer"
-subtitle: "How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact"
 tags: reading-notes book non-technical
 ---
 I am always skeptical about productivity books since they can easily come off as very theoretical and of little use for my work.
 After recommendations from several friends, I decided to read [The Effective Engineer](https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107) and found it to be a **highly leveraged** use of my time!
 As a relatively new engineer, I can already resonate deeply with what Lau wrote.
 I also started to adopt some of the techniques Lau recommended and have seen good results.
 Here is my reading notes for [The Effective Engineer](https://www.amazon.com/Effective-Engineer-Engineering-Disproportionate-Meaningful/dp/0996128107).